 Volume Units Conversion

-In the metric system, the unit of volume also includes the litre (L), where one litre is equal to 10-centimetre cube.
+In the metric system, the Unit of Volume also includes the litre (L), where one litre is equal to the 10-centimetre cube.

 Therefore, 1 litre = (10 cm)3 = 1000 cubic centimetres

 = 0.001 cubic metres,

 1 cubic metre is equal to 1000 litres.

 Small amounts of liquid are measured in millilitres Units, where